eleniTsalapati/Ontology-Generation-with-the-help-of-Chatbot/README.md

 sudo apt-get remove python-tk
 ```

 The above commands do not remove the NTLK data set.
-To remove the data set use the following commands:
+To remove the data set, use the following commands:
 ```
 python3 ./commands/path_ntlk.py
 rm -r OutputPath